Ho Minti Society, Basket banner image

 We pride ourselves on keeping the practices of our ancestors alive, and we host regular meetings at which experts and novices alike come together to practice beading, stitchwork, moccasin sewing, pine needle basketry, and other crafts.

-Previous events have included Rhonda Gauthier teaching how to make traditional hominy from scratch and how to do applique beadwork, Dr. Rebecca Riall teaching how to make brick stitch earrings, and Steve Jones leading hide tanning workshops, plus many others on making dance regalia for our spring and fall powwows, making flat turkey fans, making shawls, and lots else.
+Previous events have included Rhonda Gauthier teaching how to make traditional hominy from scratch and applique beadwork, Dr. Rebecca Riall teaching brick stitch earrings, and Steve Jones leading hide tanning workshops, plus many others on making dance regalia, flat turkey fans, shawls, and lots else.

 Our ancestors lived in matrilineal and matrilocal societies where women were respected as sacred life-givers.
 We must work diligently to end cultures of toxic misogyny and lateral violence.

-We support the Missing and Murdered Indigenous Women (MMIW) movement.
-We also promote women’s self-defense training.
+We support the Missing and Murdered Indigenous Women (MMIW) movement and promote women's self-defense training.